 - Build-Tak – Works on heated build plates

 - Specialized Glue – This will typically be similar to a glue stick up is meant for 3d printing.
-I personally use Bed Weld (pictured below) but there are many others.
+I personally use Bed Weld (pictured below and available on Amazon) but there are many others.

 Try experimenting with additional materials that you think could help your model’s adhesion to the build plate.
 You could find an inexpensive or less messy that works best with your chosen material and design.